-This past weekend Americans set their clocks back one hour as we ended Daylight Saving Time; many look at this as getting that one extra hour of sleep that they crave.
+In just a couple of months, Americans will set their clocks back one hour as we end Daylight Saving Time; many look at this as getting that one extra hour of sleep that they crave.
 It’s interesting to note that the idea of daylight saving was first conceived by Benjamin Franklin in 1784.
 The main purpose of Daylight Saving Time is to utilize the daylight better.
 We change our clocks during the summer months to move an hour of daylight from the morning to the evening.

 So just what is effective time management?
 Here are three indicators you are using time wisely.